Menopause and Headaches: How are they Connected?

 Stay Hydrated

-Dehydration can exacerbate existing headaches and even trigger new ones.
-So keep a bottle of water on hand and take regular sips throughout the day.
-Drink extra water if you’re dealing with hot flashes and night sweats.
+It’s also important to drink extra water if you’re dealing with hot flashes and night sweats.
 Both of these menopause symptoms can make dehydration worse.

 Get Plenty of Sleep